meta-company/makex/documents/source/trouble.md

 ### I see lines starting with `ERROR OUTPUT:` when running makex

-Makex prefixes any errors written to standard output by subprocesses with `ERROR OUTPUT:`.
+Makex prefixes any errors written to the standard error output (stderr) by subprocesses with `ERROR OUTPUT:`.
 This helps identify problems quickly.

 If you don't want to see these messages, address the warnings, use a flag to quiet, or improve the executable you are trying to run.